typelevel/Laika/docs/customizing-laika/tree-rewriting.md

 How Rewrite Rules Work
 ----------------------

-A rewrite rule has the type `PartialFunction[Element,Option[Element]]`.
-Laika offers a type alias `RewriteRule` for convenience.
+A rewrite rule has the type `PartialFunction[T, RewriteAction[T]]`.
+Laika offers a type alias `RewriteRule[T]` for convenience.

-The partial function expects an `Element` and returns an `Option[Element]`.
 The rules are as follows:

-* If the function is not defined for a particular element the old element is kept in the tree.
+* If the function is not defined for a particular element or it returns `Retain` the old element is kept in the tree.

-* If the function returns `Some(Element)` this element is used in place of the old one.
+* If the function returns `Replace(newElement)` this element is used in place of the old one.

-* If the function returns `None` the old element is removed from the tree.
+* If the function returns `Remove` the old element is removed from the tree.

 * Processing happens depth-first (bottom-up), so all nodes getting passed to this function already had their children getting processed.

-* The tree is immutable, so new instances are returned when rewriting, but unmodified branches are reused.
+* The tree is immutable, so new instances are returned when rewriting.

-* Therefore, if the rule does not affect any child node, the rule will simply return the old root node.

 The following sections show the three ways to apply such a rule.